 MELISSA was a university professor for much of her career and enjoyed teaching a great deal.
 As a trained cultural anthropologist, she conducted research and writing, but MELISSA'S path changed when a 7.0 earthquake struck Haiti in January, 2010.
 Her research area was never in Haiti, she didn't know anyone in Haiti, and had never even been to Haiti, but MELISSA was touched in an inexplicable way.
 She organized a city-wide Haitian relief effort a week after the earthquake struck which resulted in the collection of 17 tons of rice, beans, and water.
 Donations were flown in two shipments to Port Au Prince courtesy of the State Department and FedEx.
 After planning this event, she knew her calling was elsewhere.
 Two years later, MELISSA returned to Fort Wayne and forged a new career path.

 MELISSA has worked for area non-profits ever since.
 Serving at-risk communities is extremely gratifying work and as many have said, a 'perfect fit for someone like MELISSA.
 Her training in culture, research, writing, education, development and public speaking have been tremendous assets for working in the human services field.
-"I feel blessed to go to work every day knowing that I'm leading an organization into its next few chapters of helping people where they're at."
+"I feel blessed to go to work every day knowing that I'm helping people where they're at."

 And, it's for these very reasons MELISSA ran for Perry Township Trustee in 2018.
 This elected office offers poor relief and emergency rescue services to township residents - two areas she couldn't be more supportive of.
 By running for office, MELISSA learned a great deal about herself and her community.
 She remains forever grateful for the experience and made many new friends along the way.